 - Ask physicians if they’re familiar with new journal articles relevant to low-carb concepts; you could even go the extra step by handing them a copy of the article.

-- Inquire about treatment strategies: “I’ve done some reading and have learned that there is no good evidence to support . . .”; “What kind of evidence is there to support that diet for diabetics?”; “Are there any good RCT’s (Randomized Controlled Trials) that support that approach?”
+- Inquire about treatment strategies: “I’ve done some reading and have learned that there is no good evidence to support . . .”; “What kind of evidence is there to support that diet for patients with type 2 diabetes?”; “Are there any good RCT’s (Randomized Controlled Trials) that support that approach?”

 - Encourage further reading/research among your patients and coworkers.